sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/java-spring-stuff/building-custom-yaml-properties/README.md

-# Building custom yaml properties for Spring Framework based application
+# Building custom yaml properties for Spring application
 This document is about building a custom yaml properties to be used in a Spring Java based application.